Coding1610/blogbrew/README.md

 - 🧩 See **Related Blogs** based on category or tags
 - 🔍 Search blogs by title or category

+### 💌 Mail

+- ✅ Mail sent to the blog's author from BlogBrew Official when someone likes or comments on their blog.
+- ✅ Mail sent to the author when they register successfully.
 ---

 ## 🛠 Tech Stack